 Who is writing your story?
-The one you are telling yourself about who you are, about the situations you are currently facing and how you are handling them?
+About who you are, about your partner, about your children, your friends, your family?
+What story are you telling yourself about who you are, about the situations you are currently facing and how you are handling them?
 Are you choosing to stick with this story because it is far more comfortable than the unknown?

 Holding onto stories is what keeps us trapped in unhappy, unhealthy relationships and lifestyles.
 Refusing to let go of those stories is how we convince ourselves to stay in places we have outgrown and how we trick ourselves into believing we are happy even when our most basic emotional needs aren’t being met.